ASAP-Digest/ASAP-Digest/docs/ASAP_DIGEST_ROADMAP.md

        </DialogContent>
      </Dialog>
      ```
-- **Purpose**: Implements a dialog for adding new widgets with Lucide Svelte icons, using ShadCN’s Dialog component.
+- **Purpose**: Implements a dialog for adding new widgets with Lucide Svelte icons, using ShadCN's Dialog component.

 ### Subtask 3.6: Implement Settings Screen